codemonger-io/cdk-qwik-bundle/examples/README.md

 ### Setting the toolkit stack name

-You can use the default toolkit stack, though, I prefer to create a toolkit stack dedicated to each project, because it makes cleanup easier.
+You can use the default toolkit stack, though, I prefer to create a toolkit stack dedicated to each project, because it makes cleanup easier after delete the project.
 If you want to create a toolkit stack other than the default, you should also [set the synthesizer qualifier](#setting-the-synthesizer-qualifier).

 ```sh